volga-project/volga/README.md

 There are no self-serve open-source feature calculation engines/platforms which allow consistent online-offline pipelines without vendor lock-in, setting up and managing complex infra like Spark or Flink simultaneously and/or dependency on proprietary closed-source tech (i.e Tecton.ai, Fennel.ai, Chalk.ai etc.).
 Volga fills this spot.
-More info *[here](https://medium.com/@andreynovitskiy/volga-open-source-data-engine-for-real-time-ai-part-1-b8d7b16cb9d2)*.
+More info *[in our blog](https://volgaai.substack.com/p/volga-open-source-feature-engine-1)*.

 ## Quick start